loganriebel/agentic-outbound-pipeline/README.md

 # Agentic Outbound Pipeline

 Every weekday at 8am, this pipeline finds new HVAC prospects in Chicago and sends them a cold email from ConnectFirst.
-Built for real outreach — the prospect list, email template, and scheduling logic all come from a campaign that's running now.
+Built for outreach, the agent adds to the prospect list, fills email templates, and schedules the email sends based on historical open and reply rates from previous cold emails.

 ```
 Claude Agent (Google Maps)  →  prospects.csv  →  email_sender.py  →  inbox